SkyblockClient/SkyblockClient-REPO/files/guides/packages/pvp.md

 ## Includes:

--   Damage Tint (Author: W-OVERFLOW)
+-   Damage Tint (Author: Polyfrost)
 -   Particles Enhanced (Author: isXander)
--   BehindYouV3 (Author: W-OVERFLOW & isXander)
+-   BehindYouV3 (Author: Polyfrost & isXander)

 ## What do the mods do?